 No products in the cart.

 First, a disclaimer.
 Here at Mr Aberthon, we operate an online store.
-In fact, our “real” store was trading very successfully a couple of years before we launched our e-store.
+In fact, our brick and mortar store was trading very successfully a couple of years before we launched our e-store.
 We say this to be clear that this article isn’t just to promote our way of doing things.
 Now the question is should we buy a new smartphone online or in store?

 Cheaper Online, Easier in Store

 The bottom line is that online shopping is usually cheaper than store shopping.
-Online stores are able to see their competitors prices in real time.
+Online stores can see their competitor’s prices in real-time.
 This allows them to be able to change prices quickly to remain the cheapest option.
-Brick and mortar stores would physically have to visit their competitors in order to accomplish that.
+Brick and mortar stores would physically have to visit their competitors to accomplish that.
 By the same token, there’s nothing better than being able to walk into a store and physically handle any item you’re considering buying.
 Cell phones are no different in that respect.

 Many online-only stores also have quite mixed returns procedures.
-The buyer often will not have to pay the postage when returning a defective item.
+Usually, most places will refund the cost of shipping or send out a return label.
 If the item is simply no longer wanted, then fair enough, the buyer should expect to have to meet the cost of returning it if necessary.
 But what if an item is faulty?
-No way, the responsibility lies firmly with the seller.
-This is one of the best reasons to buy in store, where you can go and put any faulty items right there on the counter-top if you need to.
-However, such “personal” service sometimes carry a premium.
+This is one of the best reasons to buy in-store, where you can go and put any faulty items right there on the countertop if you need to.
+However, such “personal” services sometimes carry a premium.
 Running a store costs money.
-Staff, utilities, rent, maintenance and a ton of other costs really do add up.
+Staff, utilities, rent, maintenance, and a ton of other costs do add up.

 Similar Prices in Stores and Online

-Competition in any industry being particularly stiff nowadays, and incredibly so in the world of mobile devices.
+Competition in any industry is particularly stiff nowadays, and especially in the world of mobile devices.
 Yet many sellers such as Mr Aberthon do everything we can to keep prices down.
-This means retail locations with an online store prices usually will have similar prices, unless there’s a particular promotion in place for online-only deals.
-Of course, it’s the online prices which are honored in store.
-As Google is the first place anybody goes to compare prices, and not the other way around.
+This means retail locations with an online store usually will have similar prices unless there’s a particular promotion in place for online-only deals.
+Of course, it’s the online prices that are honored in store.
+As Google is the first place anybody goes to compare prices and not the other way around.

 How to Take Advantage of Both Systems

 But, as we said, online is usually cheaper if there is no physical shopfront to be maintained.
-Yet this carries the risk of a long winded returns procedure, or an item not being physically how it was described on the company website.
+Yet this carries the risk of possibly a long-winded returns procedure, or an item not being physically how it was described on the company website.
 Thankfully there is a different way of doing things where you get the best of both worlds.

 Check it Out in Store, Buy Online

-So, in reality, buy a new smartphone online or in store.
-If you can do both at a price that suits, then all the better.
+If you can do both at a price that suits you, then all the better.
 If you are interested in browsing our selection of unlocked phones, just follow the link!